stringtree/hath/README.md

 Note that typically all test definition files are loaded with 'require' before any tests are executed.
 This is a good thing in that it ensures that helpers are made available before they are used, but it does mean that all tests run with the same set of helpers.
-Please do not be tempted to define different helpers with the same name - things will not go as expected!
+Please _do not_ be tempted to define different helpers with the same name - things are unlikely to go as expected!

 The helper function is defined as: